Masala Herb

 Add bouillon cube with water or broth to your roast, this will be your sauce later.

-Turn roast fat cap up and close the roasting pan with a lid (if yours has a lid or else keep open).
+Turn roast fat cap up and close the Dutch oven with a lid.

 process of preparing pork loin roast